HCL-TECH-SOFTWARE/appscan-sast-action/README.md

 # HCL AppScan Static Analyzer Github Action
-Your code is better and more secure with HCL AppScan Static Analyzer.
+Your code is better and more secure with HCL AppScan.

-The HCL AppScan Static Analyzer Github Action enables you to run static analysis security testing (SAST) against the files in your repository.
+The HCL AppScan SAST Github Action enables you to run static analysis security testing (SAST) against the files in your repository.
 Run as a GitHub Action, the SAST scan identifies security vulnerabilities in your code.

 # Usage
 ## Register